Fostering Productive Dialogue

 Free Speech Discussions and Resources

-Recognizing the complexities of free speech in challenging or divisive times, we will undertake programming that is intended to foster greater understanding and informed discussions regarding our community rights and responsibilities in fostering free speech in our community environment.
+Recognizing the complexities of free expression, the university continues to undertake programming that is intended to foster greater understanding and informed discussions regarding community rights and responsibilities.
+Information about events or opportunities will be shared with the community as they are available.

-The university has also launched a resource page with information and FAQs regarding free speech at GW.
+The university provides a resource page with information and FAQs regarding free expression at GW.

 Classroom Dialogue and Debate

-Difficult and occasionally uncomfortable conversations are a hallmark of a rigorous academic environment, but our classrooms also must feel welcoming and inclusive to all.
+Difficult and occasionally uncomfortable conversations are a hallmark of a rigorous academic environment, but our classrooms also must feel welcoming and inclusive to all and free from harassment based on, for example, race, gender, national origin (including shared ancestry), and gender identity.
 GW remains fully committed to supporting academic freedom for our students and faculty.
-However, we recognize the tension that exists between free expression and inclusivity and have heard feedback from our community about concerns or difficulties in navigating this space.
+However, we recognize the tension that sometimes exists between free expression and inclusivity and are continuing to solicit feedback from our community about ways to navigate this space.